Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 07-25-2022

 - Vitamin-rich – Packed with nutrients (vitamins E, K, A, and F, plus potassium, to name a few), Irish moss is a dietary supplement that can deliver much needed nourishment to your body.

-- Immunity support – Due to its high potassium chloride content, scientists have theorized that Irish moss may have antibacterial and antiviral qualities to support immune system health.
+- May Support The Immune System – Due to its high potassium chloride content, scientists have theorized that Irish moss may have qualities to support immune system health.

 3 Ways To Utilize Irish Moss